 Smoking Status

-Smokers (including vaping in many cases) pay significantly higher premiums - often 50-100% more than non-smokers.
+Smokers and vapers pay substantially higher premiums, often 50-100% more than non-smokers.
 Most insurers classify you as a non-smoker if you have not used any tobacco or nicotine products for at least 12 months.
-Quitting before applying can result in substantial savings.
+Quitting before applying can result in significant savings over the life of the policy.

 💼